 IAIA provides placement tests to help ensure that students are prepared to succeed in college-level English and Math courses.
 During Orientation Week, all incoming Freshman students take the English Assessment (EA).
 This assessment helps ensure that a student is placed into the appropriate English courses.
 The EA is also used for internal assessment of student learning.

 In the event that an incoming freshman has taken and passed equivalent college-level English Composition courses (ENGL101 and 102) with a grade of "C" (2.0) or better, that student is exempt from taking the EA.
 Transfer students who have passed equivalent College Math and English Composition courses with a grade of "C" (2.0) or better are exempt from taking the EA.
 Students may place into a higher level English course if their scores on the EA warrant such a change.
 However, the student must discuss English course options with their advisor before changing their pre-assigned placement.

-For a nominal fee, students may take the Accuplacer Math exam in the Student Success Center to attempt to place into a higher level of math prior to registration or during the drop/add period.
+Students may also take the IAIA Math Diagnostic in the Student Success Center to attempt to place into a higher level of math prior to registration or during the drop/add period.
+If students prefer, they may take the Accuplacer Math exam.
 Please note that the Accuplacer Arithmetic exam is given at designated times only.
 Contact the Student Success Center at (505) 424-5707 for more information or to schedule an appointment.